Types of Websites: Explore the World Wide Web!

 Interactive websites are digital platforms that allow users to actively engage with content, communicate with others, and participate in various activities.

-In contrast to static websites, which only allow one-way communication, interactive websites urge users to interact and take part.
-Their goal is to make experiences that are comprehensive and interesting for users, encouraging connection, teamwork, and learning in an online setting.
+In contrast to static websites, which only allow one-way communication, interactive websites urge users to interact and participate.
+Their goal is to create comprehensive and interesting user experiences, encouraging connection, teamwork, and learning in an online setting.

 These websites incorporate features such as social networking, discussion forums, gaming elements, and interactive educational tools to enhance user interaction.